orcfax/docs/docs/incentivized-testnet/itn-overview.md

 ### 500,000 FACT deposit

+On March 1, 2024 The required $FACT deposit for node operation was set at 500,000 $FACT.
+This sum was determined through market value, whereby either 500,000 $FACT or 10,000 USD equivalent in $FACT on March 1st would be required (i.e. whichever $FACT amount is larger on that date).

 Participants need to maintain this balance in their Mainnet wallet, which will later need to be secured in a smart contract on the Testnet with tFACT (Testnet FACT).

+The Deposit is a redeemable amount of $FACT staked by validators for network participation.
+It ensures validator accountability and is subject to slashing (penalty) for actions that harm the oracle network (e.g. poor node network response time, contributing non-conformant data, etc).
+Validators will be able to reclaim their deposited $FACT anytime.
+However, removing the required stake amount will result in losing the ability to run their node until a deposit is added once again.

 ### Technical requirements